fluidence/react-gantt/README.md

 - Gantt mode: Displays tasks in collapsible, hierarchical rows
 - Drag-and-drop: Horizontal for shifting tasks in time, and vertical for switching task resources (supports resource compatibility groups)
 - Dependency arrows: Finish-to-start, start-to-start, start-to-finish, finish-to-finish
+- UTC times display: Timescale can be displayed in local or UTC time zone
-- Relative times display: Header can be displayed in relative time from the start
+- Relative times display: Timescale can be displayed in absolute or relative time from the chart start
 - Continuous zoom level: Chart can be zoomed in up to 100x the default zoom level
-- Auto timescale: Optional automatic timescale selection, according to the time range and width of the viewable area
+- Auto timescale: Automatic timescale selection, according to the time range and width of the viewable area
 - UI state saving: Column widths, scroll position etc. can be saved and restored to/from the local storage or back-end server at reload